barthofu/glowjob/README.md

 The front-end http client is auto-generated from the API OpenAPI schema using [openapi-codegen](https://github.com/fabien0102/openapi-codegen).
 The codegen is run in 3 different situations :
-- Each time a `.py` file is modified and saved in the `api` app source code.
+- Each time a `.java` file is modified and saved in the `api` app source code.
 - Each time the `web` app is build.
 - On demand with the `nx run openapi:generate` command.